 Folger Education believes that the best way for students to understand Shakespeare’s language is to play with his words.
 Our Shakespeare in Action workshops are interactive and lively learning programs that give students the opportunity to participate in our nationally-recognized active language learning techniques.

 Workshops take place in the Folger’s Elizabethan Theatre or in our audition and rehearsal space.
 There are two programs to choose from: Shakespeare and His Work or The Play's the Thing.
+Once your workshop date has been secured, we ask that you confirm your workshop at least 2 weeks prior to the preferred date; it gives our docents enough time to prepare for your visit.

 Shakespeare and His Work